Mary Poppins Returns: Musical score and soundtrack album

 The music and score for the film was composed by Marc Shaiman, with song lyrics written by Scott Wittman and Shaiman.
 The complete soundtrack album was released by Walt Disney Records on 7 December 2018.
 Shaiman had heard about the film in 2014 and begged director Marshall to be allowed to write the songs for the film.
-Shaiman, in regards to working on the film, stated “Our love for the original movie overrode our fears, we re-embraced the thing we loved as children.
-There’s no need for irony or snark.
-This is our love letter to the original”.
+Shaiman, in regards to working on the film, stated "Our love for the original movie overrode our fears, we re-embraced the thing we loved as children.
+There's no need for irony or snark.
+This is our love letter to the original".

 Release

 Mary Poppins Returns was originally scheduled to be released on 25 December 2018.
 However, in July 2018, it was moved up from its original release date to 19 December 2018.
+Its release marks the longest interval between a live-action film and its sequel in cinematic history, at 54 years.

 Marketing

-On 22 November 2018, Disney released a special episode of 20/20 on ABC called "Mary Poppins Returns: Behind the Magic" which included an extended look of the film, with advance tickets for the film going on sale along with the digital pre-order of the soundtrack and the release of two tracks off the soundtrack, "The Place Where Lost Things Go" and "Trip a Little Light Fantastic."
+On 22 November 2018, Disney released a special episode of 20/20 on ABC called "Mary Poppins Returns: Behind the Magic" which included an extended look of the film, with advance tickets for the film going on sale along with the digital pre-order of the soundtrack and the release of two tracks off the soundtrack, "The Place Where Lost Things Go" and "Trip a Little Light Fantastic".